One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Abstract

 \section{Abstract}

 Personalization of LLMs by sociodemographic subgroup often improves user experience, but can also introduce or amplify biases and unfair outcomes across groups.
 Prior work has employed so-called \textit{personas}, sociodemographic user attributes conveyed to a model, to study bias in LLMs by relying on \textit{a single cue} to prompt a persona, such as user names or explicit attribute mentions.
-This disregards LLM sensitivity to prompt variations (robustness) and the rarity of some cues in real interactions (external validity).
+This disregards LLM sensitivity to prompt variation and the rarity of some cues in real interactions (external validity).
 We compare six commonly used persona cues across seven open and proprietary LLMs on four writing and advice tasks.
-While cues are overall highly correlated, they produce substantial variance in responses across personas.
-We therefore caution against claims from a single persona cue and recommend future personalization research to evaluate multiple externally valid cues.
+While cues are overall highly correlated, they produce substantial variance in responses across personas that can change findings on persona-induced differences and bias.
+We therefore caution against claims based on single persona cues, especially when they are overly explicit and have low external validity.

 \blfootnote{* Joint first authors}